-On 15 November 2007, the Authority issued a recommendation that the high-speed rail follow the Pacheco Pass route, rather than the Altamont route as the preferred high-speed train alignment between the Central Valley and the Bay Area.
+On 15 November 2007, the authority issued a recommendation that the high-speed rail follow the Pacheco Pass route, rather than the Altamont route as the preferred high-speed train alignment between the Central Valley and the Bay Area.
 Similarly, the route via Palmdale is selected between the Central Valley and Los Angeles for the rail network.

 The Bay area and the Los Angeles Basin will be connected and metro link in Southern California will be integrated with Caltrain in Bay area.
-This work will be carried out between 2021 and 2026 at an estimated cost of $20bn.
+This work will be carried out between 2021 and 2027 at an estimated cost of $20bn.

-In the fourth part to be executed from 2026 to 2030, the existing rail systems will be electrified to make operations flexible for high-speed rails.
+Existing rail systems will be electrified to make operations flexible for high-speed rails.
 The project cost is estimated to be $23.9bn.

-Two options are proposed in the fifth sub division - the construction of phase two extensions towards Sacramento and San Diego, or the completion of the full phase one between Downtown San Francisco and Anaheim through Los Angeles.
+Two options are proposed in the fifth subdivision; the construction of phase two extensions towards Sacramento and San Diego, or the completion of the full phase one between Downtown San Francisco and Anaheim through Los Angeles.

 Construction of the central valley section is expected to create 100,000 jobs over five years.
 Phase one is expected to create 65,000 direct and indirect jobs on an average.